 As I mentioned in the beginning, Intelligent Elimination Techniques (IETs) which I used in my UPSC Prelims attempts was the 2nd reason for my consistent success in UPSC prelims.
 Of course, my experience with setting and taking ClearIAS Prelims Online Mock Test Series should have bolstered my lateral thinking.
 However, once I was in the track, in the exam hall, intelligent elimination techniques came naturally to me.

 I became so familiar with the kind of UPSC questions that it was quite easy for me to find the wrong questions or statements.

-Even on questions which I had no clue, I was able to successfully mark the correct answer, eliminating the wrong choices.
+Even on questions that I had no clue about, I was able to successfully mark the correct answer, eliminating the wrong choices.

 More Intelligent Elimination Techniques (IET) by ClearIAS

 I have only included only 10 IETs in this post.